Abou Nidal

 Abou Nidal de Genève is the stage name of Aboubakar Doumbia born on December 29, 1974, in Divo (Ivory Coast), Ivorian composer, performer and producer.
 His pseudonym is linked to the fact that he lived for many years in Geneva, Switzerland.
 His nickname is also Wara Boss in reference to the Wara Tour.

+Career

 In 2002, seven young Ivorian artists residing in France, led by Douk Saga, created La Jet7 (of Paris), a group at the origin of coupé-décalé.
 At that time, Abou Nidal, lives in Geneva (Switzerland) and is part of the first generation of creators of this musical movement.
 At the end of 2006 he released his first solo song in Abidjan (Ivory Coast), “La chaussure qui parle”.